Accessing regulatory fee information

 The SKU is then attached to a checkout.
 Since there are now two regulatory fees associated with this checkout's sole line item, details[]

 contains two elements.
 Each element maps to one of the applied regulatory fees.
-When the checkout is converted to an order, the returned fees data remains the same.
+When the , the returned fees data remains the same.

-You can use this information to provide customers detailed regulatory fee information.
-In the example below, you could inform customers that both a battery and WEEE regulatory fee are applied to the product and provide a cost breakdown for each.
+You can use this information to provide customers with detailed regulatory fee information.
+In the example below, you could inform customers that both a and regulatory fee are applied to the product and provide a cost breakdown for each.